-Internal colour must be fully developed and typical of the cultivar.
+Internal colour must be fully developed and typical of the cultivar (Gold and Red cultivars only - Red criteria are still being developed).
 Flesh colour is measured using a chronometer.
-The clearance criteria requires at least 87/90 fruit to meet the minimum colour standard.
-The 87th fruit is called the fractile.
+The clearance criteria requires at least 87/90 fruit to meet the minimum colour standard or colour threshold.

-Right: Fruit sample cultivar in 2020
+Fruit sample cultivar in 2020

-Cultivar in a 90 fruit sample
+Cultivar in a 90 fruit sample Colour Threshold

-Gold3 KiwiStart Green fractile 110.7o hue
+Gold3 KiwiStart ≤110.7°

-Gold3 Mainpack Green fractile 106.4° hue
+Gold3 Advanced Mainpack ≤108.7°

-Green14 A Gold fractile of 109° hue
+Gold3 Mainpack ≤106.4°